nickryall/mobx-jsonapi/README.md

   // Alert error
 });

-// Conviencie method to set and save just attributes ( Note: 'wait' option set to false for optimistic update.
+// Convenience method to set and save just attributes ( Note: 'wait' option set to false for optimistic update.
 This is available on all CRUD methods ) user.saveAttributes({
   title: 'Mr',
   firstName: 'Nicholas'
 }, { wait: false });

-user.getAttribute('firstName') // Nicholas
+user.getAttribute('firstName'); // Nicholas

 ```